Topological phases of matter, Quantum Error Correction and Topological twist: Preliminaries

 which satisfies the \textit{pentagon axiom} \cite{Delaney2019}.
-There are unit isomorphisms which we will omit for this paper. \\ One can also add a structure called braiding (\textit{Braided monoidal category}) which is an isomorphism $c_{X,Y}: X \otimes Y \rightarrow Y \otimes X$ and together with $\alpha$ isomorphisms, they satisfy \textit{hexagon relations} \cite{Delaney2019}. \\ \\ A \textit{$\mathbb{C}$-linear category} is a category where the hom spaces are vector spaces over $\mathbb{C}$.
-A category is called \textit{semi-simple} if any object is a direct sum of simple objects. $A = \oplus_i X_i $ where $X_i $ is a simple object.
-We will work with finite number of simple objects throughout this paper. \\ \\ We want the unit $\bm{1}$ to be a simple object (\textit{Fusion category}).
-Often times, one would encounter F-matrices in the intersection of physics and category theory, which corresponds to change of basis coefficient and also related to angular momenta(recoupling) coefficients.
-It's nothing but the associativity isomorphism between two morphisms.
+There are unit isomorphisms which we will omit for this paper. \\ One can also add a structure called braiding (\textit{Braided monoidal category}) which is an isomorphism $c_{X, Y}: X \otimes Y \rightarrow Y \otimes X$ and together with $\alpha$ isomorphisms, they satisfy \textit{hexagon relations} \cite{Delaney2019}. \\ \\ A \textit{$\mathbb{C}$-linear category} is a category where the hom spaces are vector spaces over $\mathbb{C}$.
+A category is called \textit{semi-simple} if any object is a direct sum of finitely many simple objects, $A = \oplus_{i=1}^k X_i $ where $X_i $ is a simple object for some $k$. \\ \\ We want the unit $\bm{1}$ to be a simple object (\textit{Fusion category}).
+Oftentimes, one would encounter F-matrices in the intersection of physics and category theory, which corresponds to a change of basis coefficient and is also related to angular momenta(recoupling) coefficients.
+It's equivalent to the associativity isomorphism between two morphisms.

 where $F_{XYZ}^W$ is a matrix with dimensions depending on $X \otimes Y$ and $Y \otimes Z$.
-It's also known as fusion matrices in physics. \\ A category is called \textit{Rigid} if any object (X) has both left(X*) and right(*X) duals, with birth and death maps defined by:
+It's also known as fusion matrices in physics. \\ A category is called \textit{Rigid} if any object (X) has both left(X*) and right(*X) duals, with birth (coev) and death (ev) maps defined by:

-For a skeletal category (smallest equivalent subcategory of the original category), one can do graphical calculus with strings and realize these maps via string diagrams with morphisms represented by boxes.
+For a skeletal category (smallest equivalent subcategory of the original category), one can do graphical calculus with strings and boxes, and realize these maps via string diagrams with morphisms represented by boxes.